 There are few disadvantages of closed-end service.
 It would not work well for a service provider with limited resources, because the risk can be extreme and requires the company to have many closed-end service accounts in order to survive the bad scale scenario.

 Revenue losses due to a scale failure can exceed the cost of maintenance.
 Preventive maintenance ends up saving in the long run.

-Editor's note: Mark Conway is a service manager with Fairbanks Scales.
+About the author: Mark Conway is a service manager with Fairbanks Scales.